 Instruct Image Processing Center (I2PC)

-How to reach us:
+How to find us

 By car: The University Campus is at the Km.
 15 of the Colmenar road (M-607, Ctra.
 Colmenar Viejo, Km.
 15).
 I2PC at the University Campus

 By public transportation: You can reach the University Campus from Madrid either by bus (line 714 from Plaza de Castilla) or by train (line C4 and C10 from Atocha, Sol, Nuevos Ministerios or Chamartin railway stations).